Elvis Presley Biography | The King of Rock-N-Roll Music

 Elvis was a huge fan of his mother’s Southern-style home-cooked meals.
-Gladys often made grits, black-eyed peas, ham, bacon, fried chicken, cornbread, mashed potatoes, gravy for the family to enjoy.
+Gladys often made grits, black-eyed peas, ham, bacon, fried chicken, cornbread, mashed potatoes, and gravy for the family to enjoy.

 Elvis was not too fussy about his food choices.
 His favorite foods were peanut butter, banana, and bacon sandwich.
 His favorite drinks were Pepsi, Nesbitt’s Orange, and Shasta Black Cherry.
 Likewise, Elvis also enjoyed eating coconut cake, monkey bread, tomato fritters, BBQ bologna, and county fair cookies.

 Even after he became popular, Elvis Presley preferred classic Southern meals over exotic foods.
 He did, however, enjoy some Oriental foods containing ingredients such as pork.